 At the end of the line, the pultruded profiles are then cut to the desired length, which makes it possible to obtain very long parts (up to 10km in length).

 Pullwinding is a variant of pultrusion in which fibres are deposited at various angles.
-Thanks to this patented technology, Epsilon Composite is able to achieve superior and more homogeneous mechanical performance than a conventional pultruded pultrusion, all without using expensive textile fabrics.
+Thanks to this patented technology, Epsilon Composite is able to achieve superior and more homogeneous mechanical performance than conventional pultrusion, without using expensive textile fabrics.

 Some key characteristics of the products obtained through pultrusion & pullwinding: